Valentina-Assef/AmazingEvents/README.md

-# AmazingEvents
+# Amazing Events

 ![](./assets/img/AmazingEvents.png)

-### Visit the site at
+Project developed with HTML, CSS and JavaScript.

-Proyecto con HTML, CSS y JavaScript.
+It has functional filters by category and by name.

-Con filtros funcionales por categoria y por nombre
+### Visit the site at https://valentina-assef.github.io/AmazingEvents/